-To lessen the demand for illicit street drugs through education.
+To lessen the demand for illicit drugs through education

 Just the Facts

-In the United States, addicts and abusers are spending $64 billion annually on their illicit drugs, according to the Office of National Drug Control Policy (ONDCP).
-Experts in law enforcement estimate that 60% of the revenue used to feed addiction comes from crime.
+In the United States, addicts and abusers spend $64 billion annually on illicit drugs, according to the Office of National Drug Control Policy (ONDCP).
+Experts in law enforcement estimate that over 60% of the revenue used to feed addiction comes from crime.
 Money also comes from family members, unaware that their life savings are disappearing.

 In 2009, one out of three drivers killed in motor vehicle crashes who were tested for drugs, had tested positive for at least one prescription medication or illicit drug, according to ONDCP.